graveja0/health-care-markets/README.md

 ## Primary Care Service Areas

-PCSAs are intented to serve as HSAs for primary care.
+PCSAs are intented to serve as the analogue of HSAs for primary care services.
 Thus, a PCSA is defined as a collection of contiguous ZIP codes with at least one primary care provider, and where the plurality of primary care services is obtained among fee-for-service Medicare beneficiaries.

 There are 6,542 PCSAs in the U.S. – or roughly double the number of HSAs.
 On average there are 4.9 ZCTAs in a PCTA (median =3, max = 81, min